Full of unforgettable experiences…

 Wynyard is renowned for it’s spectacular springtime tulip displays, extending as far as the eye can see like giant floral catwalks on the imposing volcanic plug known as Table Cape, as well as throughout the gardens and streetscapes of the township.

 Just 10 minutes from Wynyard, you can drive to Table Cape lighthouse – or park at the lookout and take the walking track along the rugged cliff face.
 With the crashing ocean below, and jaw dropping views as far as the eye can see, this short and gentle walk will remind you how good it feels to be alive.
 Interpretive signage tells the history of the lighthouse, constructed in the 1880’s, and the associated development of a community based around its existence.
 From September – April guided tours inside the lighthouse are also available.
+Why not take the short (but memorable) drive along Tollymore Rd towards Boat Harbour Beach, which will take you along a stunning scenic coastal route dotted with boutique accommodation, rich productive farmland and the award-winning Alchymia Distillery.

 For the geological buff, the amazing 275million year old sandstone cliffs of Fossil Bluff offer an abundance of fossils to discover.
 It’s also the site where Australia’s oldest fossil marsupial was uncovered in the mid-19th century – estimated to be approximately 25 million years old.
 At low tide visitors can expect to see and touch several hundred different types of fossils preserved in the rocks.